Translated by Takuya Erik Watanabe

 Udon is a unique dish known for its thick noodles.
-Udon is also a well-known traditional Japanese dish.
-The dough is made from flour and salt water that is well-kneaded and cut into noodles.
+Udon is also a popular and traditional Japanese dish.
+The dough is made from flour and saltwater that is well-kneaded and cut into noodles.
 After being boiled in hot water, it is eaten in seafood broth soup, or by pouring soup and toppings like tempura on top of it.
 Like soba, you can savor udon hot or cold.
 There is no one designated way to eat udon.